 Phang Nga FC was formed in 2009 to represent the province of the same name in southern Thailand, located north of Krabi and Phuket.
 The club entered the third-tier Regional League Division 2 Southern Region for the 2010 season.

-In their debut campaign, the ‘Dredgers’ finished eighth, playing home games at Phang Nga Provincial Administrative Organization Stadium in the main town.
-They improved to fifth place the following year.
+In their debut campaign, the ‘Dredgers’ finished eighth, playing home games at Phang Nga Provincial Administrative Organisation Stadium in the main town, improving their league position a year later.

 When Thai football restructured for 2017, Phang Nga were placed in Thai League 4 but later failed to meet licensing requirements and were excluded from the system.
 An attempted return under the name Phangnga United in the Amateur League was unsuccessful.

-The stadium remained in good condition despite the absence of a regular home team, occasionally used for community sport and training.
-It also briefly hosted Phuket Andaman FC during the 2024–25 season while Surakul Stadium was under renovation.
+The stadium remained in good condition despite the absence of a regular home team.
+It was occasionally used for community sport and training, also briefly hosting the home games of Phuket Andaman FC during the 2024–25 season while Surakul Stadium was under renovation.

 My visit